 Lars Eckmann, MD - UCSD

-Dr. Eckmann's overall research interests are in the cellular and molecular pathogenesis of infections with enteric pathogens and the mechanisms underlying the regulation of intestinal inflammation.
-Studies focus on the use of animal models of intestinal infection and inflammation, and employ molecular, microbiological, and histological approaches to elucidate the key genes and cellular and molecular mechanisms that govern intestinal host defenses against enteric pathogens and regulate inflammatory responses in the gastrointestinal tract.
-Current studies define host defense mechanisms against the protozoan pathogen Giardia and the bacterial pathogen Escherichia coli and Salmonella.
-Trainees will have an opportunity to learn in vivo approaches for studying host interactions with microbial pathogens.
+Dr. Lars Eckmann's research focuses on in the cellular and molecular pathogenesis of infections with enteric pathogens and the mechanisms underlying the regulation of intestinal inflammation.
+His studies employ animal models of intestinal infection and inflammation and apply molecular, microbiological and histological approaches to elucidate the key genes and cellular and molecular mechanisms that govern intestinal host defenses against enteric pathogens and regulate inflammatory responses in the gastrointestinal tract.
+Current studies define host defense mechanisms against the protozoan pathogen Giardia and the bacterial pathogens Escherichia coli and Salmonella.

 Ariel Feldstein, MD - UCSD/Rady Children's Hospital